-Diverse Learning Hub Verified Students Description: Burnside State High School is committed to achieving the highest outcomes for students with disabilities.
+Diverse Learning Hub Verified Students

+Description: Burnside State High School is committed to achieving the highest outcomes for students with disabilities.
 The Diverse Learning Hub provides specialised and individual educational programs for students with significant support needs which may include Autistic Spectrum Disorder, Intellectual Disability, Speech Language Impairment and/or a Physical, Hearing or Visual Impairment.
 We work as a team with families, teachers, specialists and students to identify strengths and put into action, a plan based on these capabilities.
 We create the right environment, atmosphere and attitude for students with disabilities to develop and reach their fullest potential.
 Teachers are committed to fully understanding the learning, social and physical needs of all students.
 They do this by taking the time to get to know the student, talking to families and enquiring into best practice from support workers and experts in the field.
 It's a collaborative effort and one that pays off!
 We collaborate with families to identify the strengths of students by gaining the knowledge of those who know them best.
 When a student is surrounded by people who believe in them and their abilities, they strive to fulfill these expectations.
 We create an environment that provides students with ongoing opportunities to learn, share, and engage.
-Personalised Learning Plan: Each student is appointed a Learning Facilitator who assists students and their parents/guardians to access schooling.
+Education Adjustment All our students have a range of educational support needs and have an Education Profile: Adjustment Profile (EAP) to identify the adjustments that the school is making for the student, relevant to their disability.
+Adjustments are made in the following areas, where appropriate: curriculum, communication, social participation, emotional wellbeing, health and personal care, safety and learning environment access.
+Personalised Learning Each student is appointed a Learning Facilitator who assists students and their Plan: parents/quardians to access schooling.
 The Learning Facilitator organises a Personalised Learning Plan and liaises with parent/guardians, teachers and specialists regarding student management and modification of assessment.
 The Learning Facilitator also assists the Head of Special Education Services with monitoring of teacher aide support and providing information and expertise in regards to accessing schooling.
 Support Plan: Some students have a Support Plan which may comprise of a combination of inclusive, modified and alternate processes to meet their individual education and learning goals.
 An Individual Curriculum Plan (ICP) is for students who are not achieving at their grade level.
-Structure/Learning Experiences: All programs are flexible and change to meet individual needs.
-We include students in mainstream classes and provide alternative programs for those who are not suited to full mainstream learning.
+Structure/Learning All programs are flexible and change to meet individual needs.
+We include students in mainstream classes and provide alternative programs for those who are not Experiences: suited to full or partial mainstream learning.
 A range of adjustments are used to support students with disabilities in mainstream classes.
 Personal needs of students are catered for through adjustments in their learning and assessment.
-Transition Program: A Transition Program is offered in term 4 to assist students with their move from Year 6 into high school.